 Motivation

-In many languages, including C and its derivatives, assignment statements function as expressions.
-This can be both very powerful and also a source of confusing bugs.
+In many languages, including C and its derivatives, assignment statements are also expressions.
+This can be both very powerful and a source of confusing bugs.
 For example, the following code is valid C but doesn’t execute as intended:

 int x = 3, y = 8;